gtcasl/gpgpu-sim-cdp/README.md

 use the CDP feature in this version, make sure to compile the CUDA program with sm_35 architecture option.

-# The origin README from GPGPU-Sim:
+# The original README from GPGPU-Sim:
 Welcome to GPGPU-Sim, a cycle-level simulator modeling contemporary graphics processing units (GPUs) running GPU computing workloads written in CUDA or OpenCL.
 Also included in GPGPU-Sim is a performance visualization tool called